bharath0185/todo-summary-assistant/README.md

 * Enhance Slack message formatting with richer content.
 * Add pagination for large to-do lists.
 * Implement error handling for rate limits and network failures.

----

-Feel free to customize and update sections as needed for your specific project details and preferences.